thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-10-how-to-transition-from-manual-tester-to-automation-engineer.md

 Now that you understand your strengths, let's examine the areas of knowledge that you'll need to learn.
 I'm listing out some key areas of knowledge below.
 Of course, these points are by no means exhaustive.
 There are still a lot to learn if you want to advance to senior level.
 But they basically cover the foundation for an entry-level automation engineer.

+## UI Element Locator

-* **UI Element Locator:** To automate an app, we'll need to understand how the app is built (JS/HTML, Java, WPF, UWP, [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue](https://vuejs.org/), etc.) so that we can choose a reliable locator to identify the app's UI elements.
+To automate an app, we'll need to understand how the app is built (JS/HTML, Java, WPF, UWP, [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue](https://vuejs.org/), etc.) so that we can choose a reliable locator to identify the app's UI elements.
 The automation framework ([Selenium](https://www.selenium.dev/), [Cypress](https://www.cypress.io/), [Appium](https://appium.io/), [Playwright](https://playwright.dev/), etc.) will use these element locators to interact (click, enter, check, etc.) with the app when you kick off an automated run.
 A useful tool to craft and test element locators for you web app would be: [POM Builder (Chrome extension)](https://chrome.google.com/webstore/detail/pom-builder-%E2%80%93-auto-genera/akcejfbfkkjnghlfngighgncolfaghco).

+## Automation API

-* **Automation API:** An automation interaction consists of two 2 main steps : \[1] Element matching: the automation tool retrieves an "element locator" and matches it with a run-time UI element (usually some waits are applied), \[2] Invoking an UI event on that newly found UI element.
+An automation interaction consists of two 2 main steps : \[1] Element matching: the automation tool retrieves an "element locator" and matches it with a run-time UI element (usually some waits are applied), \[2] Invoking an UI event on that newly found UI element.
 As an Automation Engineer, we'll need to get familiar with the API that the automation library provides.
-For each platform, we have different techniques:
+For each platform, we have different techniques thus different API to learn:

-  * **Web:** calling Javascript events, Selenium [WebDriver API](https://www.w3.org/TR/webdriver1/), [Playwright API](https://playwright.dev/docs/api/class-playwright), etc.
-  * **Desktop:** Reflection, Windows API (use the SendInput API to simulate a manual mouse click or key stroke), Microsoft UIA, [WinAppDriver API](https://github.com/microsoft/WinAppDriver), etc.
+* **Desktop:** Reflection, Windows API (use the SendInput() function to simulate a mouse click or key stroke), Microsoft UIA, [WinAppDriver API](https://github.com/microsoft/WinAppDriver), etc.
+* **Web:** Invoking Javascript events, Selenium [WebDriver API](https://www.w3.org/TR/webdriver1/), [Playwright API](https://playwright.dev/docs/api/class-playwright), etc.
 * **Mobile:** [Appium API](https://appium.io/docs/en/about-appium/api/), Android UIAutomator, iOS UIAutomation, etc.

+## Result Report

-* **Result Report:** Usually when we pick an automation framework with a corresponding unit test framework (JUnit, TestNG, Mocha etc.), we already have a default result reporter like [Mochawesome](https://www.npmjs.com/package/mochawesome), [ExtentReports](https://www.extentreports.com/), Allure, ReportNG, etc. We just need to learn how to read them and investigate the root cause of a certain test failure.
+Usually when we pick an automation framework with a corresponding unit test framework (JUnit, TestNG, Mocha etc.), we already have a default result reporter like [Mochawesome](https://www.npmjs.com/package/mochawesome), [ExtentReports](https://www.extentreports.com/), Allure, ReportNG, etc. We just need to learn how to read them and investigate the root cause of a certain test failure.

+## Reusability

-* **Reusability:** For web projects, go ahead with the *PageObject Model (POM)*.
+For web projects, go ahead with the *PageObject Model (POM)*.
 For other projects, try to wrap repetitive chunks of test steps into a higher-level reusable functions so that you can call it over again and again instead of reinventing the wheel.
 Reusability is very beneficial because you can scale up fast while keeping the maintenance cost cheap.

+## Data-Driven

-* **Data-Driven**: Sometimes we'll find that executing a test repeatedly with different parameter combinations each time is the best way to increase test coverage and ensure quality.
+Sometimes we'll find that executing a test repeatedly with different parameter combinations each time is the best way to increase test coverage and ensure quality.
 Those tests are called "data-driven" tests.
 In such as case, we'll need to go through the whole test suite and cherry-pick them out, parameterize them (replace hard-coded values by variables), design a good set of test data, then apply the data-driven feature your framework of choice, e.g. TestNG

+## Test Execution

-* **Test Execution:** Automation runs are a bit different from manual test execution.
+Automation runs are a bit different from manual test execution.
 We'll need to ensure that the test environment is stable so that we don't encounter environment issues (lack of dependencies, wrong app under test, wrong OS, etc.) that have nothing to do with the quality of the app under test itself.

+## CI/CD Integration

-* **CI/CD Integration:** Automation engineers don’t just automate tests, we also automate the Continuous Testing pipeline, a part of the CI/CD pipeline in DevOps.
+Automation engineers don’t just automate tests, we also automate the Continuous Testing pipeline, a part of the CI/CD pipeline in DevOps.
 To do this, we'll usually rely on integration plugins of the automation framework or we must "plumb" the pipeline ourselves, e.g. spin up VM, install the app under test, install the test automation framework, dispatch the tests to the VM, collect all results, aggregate the results to generate a summary report that will be emailed to all stakeholders, etc.

-If you want to cement your knowledge even further, learn & practice everyday.
+> If you want to cement your knowledge even further, learn & practice everyday.
 Follow these useful resources to hone your skills: [Best Blogs to Learn and Evolve for Test Automation Engineer](https://www.thucldnguyen.com/blog/career-advice/best-blogs-to-learn-and-evolve-for-test-automation-engineers/).

 Now that we laid out the foundation for an automation engineer.
 Let's prepare for an actual career pivot.

 # Step #3.
 Prepare for an Interview